CSE237-SP24/project-penguins/README.md

 I want to also explore the potential of user profiles ( so a user can have multiple accounts) and other features as well(like filing info between sessions for later use)

+Edit: We have also integrated user profiles, Users make a user profile with a user name and password that must follow Penguin Banking Incorperated criteria.
+The test suites provided pass for those purposes.

 TODO: ADD TESTS FOR BANK ACCOUNT METHODS (withdraw and deposit)
 TODO: WORK ON THE SH FILE THAT SHOULD RUN THIS THING